Step 1

 Start by carefully reviewing the KPIs determined in the scoping phase.

-You can base your analysis on concrete elements.
-Then you can compare and analyze these elements from one period to the next: before/after the project, or from one year to the next.
+You will be able to base your analysis on concrete elements.
+Then, compare and analyze these elements from one period to the next: before/after the project or from one year to the next.

-Numerical data are essential at this stage, but the way your end-users of your end-users is also crucial.
-The well-being and retention of your employeesand ultimately your profitability as a company.
-Take the time to gather their points of view and consider any suggestions they may have suggestions.
+While encrypted data is essential at this stage, the experience of your end users is also crucial.
+The well-being and retention of your employees is at stake, and ultimately your profitability as a company.
+Take the time to gather their views and consider any suggestions they may have.

-• Does the ERP deployed meet all the needs expressed in the scoping phase?
+• Does the ERP deployed make it possible to meet all the needs expressed in the scoping phase?

-• Do employees know how to make the most of the new tool?
+• Do employees know how to get the most out of the new tool?

-Keeping your ERP up to date is a necessity for a number of reasons.
+Keeping your ERP up to date is a necessity for several reasons.

-Your company's ERP system may receive personal data First of all, make sure that this data collection complies with RGPDt regulations.
+Your company's ERP is required to receive personal data : on your employees, your customers, your service providers, etc. First of all, make sure that this collection complies with the GDPR regulations

-As a data collector, it's your responsibility to ensure that your data doesn't fall into the wrong hands.
-This means careful maintenance of your tools, and therefore of your ERP.
+It is your responsibility as a data collector to ensure that your data does not fall into the wrong hands.
+This requires careful maintenance of your tools, and therefore of your ERP.

 2. Limit the number of interruptions

-Initiate preventive preventive maintenance will help avoid bugs and slowdowns.
-Yet such interruptions could seriously seriously affect the productivity of your teams.
+Engaging in preventive maintenance measures will help avoid bugs and slowdowns.
+However, these types of interruptions could seriously affect the productivity of your teams.

-Beware if you opt for an On-Premise solution: this infrastructure generally requires more maintenance than a Cloud version.
-In addition, it requires solid technical resources.
-However, it may be the right choice if you have high customization needs.
+Be careful if you opt for an On-Premise solution: this infrastructure generally requires more maintenance than a Cloud version.
+In addition, it requires strong technical resources.
+However, it can be relevant if you have high customization needs.

 You thought you were done?
 In reality, an ERP project is never really finished!